-As a business owner, you’re responsible for the wellbeing and safety of your customers and employees – all while ensuring your enterprise is successful.
-Whether you run a small business or something larger; the buck stops with you when it comes to protecting your investment.
+As a business owner, you’re responsible for the well-being and safety of your customers and employees all while ensuring your enterprise stays afloat.
+Whether you run a small business or something larger, the buck stops with you when it comes to protecting your investment.

 One of the most practical ways to do this is with the right insurance policy.
-Let’s take a look at the different types of business insurance you can take out, and which may be suited to you.
+Let’s take a look at the different types of business insurance you can take out.

 Common types of insurance for businesses

-In addition to any mandatory cover you’re obligated to take out, there are several other types of business insurance you should consider.
+In addition to any mandatory cover you’re obligated to take out, there are several other types of business insurance you might want to consider.

 Cover your business’s liability

-The most well-known type of insurance that covers employees if they get sick or injured is workers’ compensation cover.
-However, sole traders (e.g. self-employed individuals) have no need for such insurance policies, and may instead consider insuring themselves with something like personal accident insurance, trauma insurance, income protection, or total & permanent disability cover.
+The most well-known type of insurance that covers employees if they get sick or injured is workers compensation cover.
+However, sole traders (e.g. self-employed individuals) may have no need for such insurance policies and may instead consider insuring themselves with cover like personal accident insurance*, trauma insurance*, income protection* or total and permanent disability (TPD) cover*.

-Providers will package multiple types of policies together into one product, so they can comprehensively cover all your needs.
-That being said, it’s important to understand each facet of the product, so you know exactly what is covered by your policy.
+Providers will package multiple types of policies together into one product so they can comprehensively cover all your needs.
+Through our comparison service, you can select how you want to cover your business.

-Ready to compare?
-Compare business insurance options for businesses from countless industries, at no cost to compare.
+Ready to weigh up your options?
+Compare business insurance for businesses from countless industries for free today.